onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Fix

 * A potential issue which may cause game unresponsive when switching back to foreground when a web view's game object or its parent objects are inactive.
-* An issue causes web view cannot be added to correct view in the first game runloop while splash screen is disabled.
+* An issue causes web view cannot be added to correct view in the first game run loop while splash screen is disabled.

 ---